 But this just wasn’t true.
-Several years ago Mary’s daughter-in-law Melanie Fahlman Reid of Vancouver interviewed her and got the real story.
+Several years ago Mary’s daughter-in-law Melanie Fahlman Reid of Vancouver told the real story.

 Mary was from Muskeg Lake, a Cree reservation just north of Saskatoon.
-Her brother Dan was already in service.
+Her brother David was already in service.
 It was the Depression, there wasn’t much to do, so she thought she’d join, too.
-Here’s a photo of Mary and her brother Dan Greyeyes.
+Here’s a photo of Mary and her brother David Greyeyes.

-This is an excerpt from the article that appeared in The Tyee newspaper, written by Melanie Fahlman Reid.
+This is condensed from the article that appeared in The Tyee newspaper, written by Melanie Fahlman Reid.

-Mary went down to Saskatoon and took the dayliner to Regina, she told me.
-She was met by a sergeant and she had to go and get a test.
-She was the fourth woman to get the test and she was nervous.
-Everybody ahead of her had gone to school.
+Mary went to Regina to enlist, and she had to take a test.
 Mary had gone to a residential school, and of course natives weren’t allowed to go past Grade 8 in those days.
-So she didn’t have a good education, she thought.
+So she didn’t have a good education, and she was very nervous.

-They were just starting to recruit women into the army in Canada, and each one, each woman ahead of her, was rejected.
+They were just starting to recruit women into the army in Canada, and every woman ahead of her was rejected.
 Mary went in and she took the test and she passed.
-And she became the first native woman in Canada -- full status Cree -- to join the Canadian Women’s Army Corp.
+She became the first native woman in Canada — full status Cree — to join the Canadian Women’s Army Corp.

 The regalia that he’s wearing was cobbled together by the Mounties.
-They went into people’s houses and pulled out a blanket here, an old headdress from a powwow there.
-And they found a pipe.
-The stem on it was pieced together with some tape and a bit of twine one of the Mounties had.
+They went into people’s houses and pulled out a blanket here, and an old headdress there.
+And they found a pipe, pieced together with some tape and a bit of twine.

-And they told them to pose.
+They told them how to pose.
 And this picture is apparently an Indian princess getting a blessing from the chief of her tribe.

 Now Harry is from Piapot.
-Mary is from Muskeg Lake, Cree.
-And they didn’t know each other.
+Mary is from Muskeg Lake.
+They didn’t even know each other.

-This picture was published in the Regina Leader-Post, and it went viral, I guess, in those days.
-It appeared all over the British Empire to show the power of the colonies fighting for King and country.
+This picture was published in the Regina Leader-Post, and it appeared all over the British Empire to show the power of the colonies fighting for King and country.

-So they shipped her off and she went to headquarters in London to become a cook for the war centre.
-She was a big deal.
+Mary was shipped to England and became a cook at army headquarters in London.
 She got to meet Princess Elizabeth, she got to meet the Queen Mother, she got to meet the King.
 She said every time they needed an Indian, there she was.
-She was known as the Indian.
+She was known as “The Indian.”